christ2/project/Documentation.md

-## In this project, I use JSON for data interchange medium to REST API
+# Using the API
-## You can see the full code in backend.js file inside models folder
+**In this project, I use JSON for data interchange medium to REST API** **You can see the full code in backend.js file inside models folder**

 1. Create local storage for register user.